NUbots/NUbots/module/localisation/FieldLocalisationSRIF/README.md

   which is false once play is under way.
 - Only the torso pose is localised.
 Foot poses in the field frame would come from composing the kinematic foot frames (`Sensors.Htx[L_FOOT_BASE]`/`[R_FOOT_BASE]`) with the field pose; not emitted.
-- `MeasurementFieldLines` exists in `utility::slam` but is not wired in — this module localises from YOLO landmarks alone, not raw field-line points.
+- `MeasurementFieldLines` exists in `src/measurement` but is not wired in — this module localises from YOLO landmarks alone, not raw field-line points.
 - The zero-velocity update asserts the robot is not travelling for the whole non-upright window.
 That is sound for a topple and a getup, but wrong if a handler picks the robot up while it still reads